ByronOG/machine-learning-project/README.md

 The Project is divided into 3 tasks: Data Visualisation, Data Pre-processing, and Machine Learning Applications

 # Data Visualisation
-Visualised core features and their relationships with each other to better understand the data.
+Visualised core features and their relationships with each other to understand the data better.

 # Data Pre-Processed
 Split data into Training and Test Sets.
 Transformed Numerical and Categorical Attributes through a pipeline.